-Business cycles in the global economy, and in customer industries, influence the demand for Wärtsilä’s products, as well as its financial condition and operating result.
-The flexible manufacturing model based on capacity outsourcing, together with a stable business mix and a large share of sales deriving from service activities, provides Wärtsilä with a certain level of stability in a cyclical market.
-Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of financial institutions, and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions, such as the International Finance Corporation, the availability of export credit schemes and guarantees, and other such factors.
-Wärtsilä’s relatively large order book gives the company time to adapt to changes in market conditions.
+Business cycles and megatrends in the global economy, and in customer industries, influence the demand for Wärtsilä’s products, as well as its financial condition and operating result.
+Wärtsilä enjoys a certain level of stability in a cyclical market thanks to its flexible manufacturing model based on capacity outsourcing, its customer base in two separate end markets with different demand drivers, and a large share of sales deriving from service activities.
+Wärtsilä, along with its customers and suppliers, is indirectly affected by various important economic matters.
+These include environmental regulation, liquidity and solvency of financial institutions including their capability and willingness to extend credit, cost of capital, and the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors.
+Among other influencing factors are the activities of multilateral institutions, such as the International Finance Corporation, and the availability of export credit and guarantee schemes.

 Market and customer risks